Abella-Jezreel/express-API/README.md

 10. create a database to save the data using mongoDB npm install --save mongoose
 11. create a models to interact with the database
 12. static image and error handling middleware
+13. create a contoller for single post
+14. use multer for file aploading like image npm install multer

 # Set your global Git